Modeling Day-Long ECG Signals to Predict Heart Failure Risk with Explainable AI

 \subsection{Model explainability analysis}

 The model explainability analysis was performed using gradient attention rollout~\cite{Abnar2020QuantifyingTransformers, GildenblatExploringTransformers}.
 The technique involved modification of the original vision transformer code and its adaptation to 1D time-series signals.
-Accordingly, the multi-head attention from each transformer encoder layer (Extended Data Figure~\ref{ext_fig_architecture}) was extracted and weighted by its gradient.
+Accordingly, the multi-head attention from each transformer encoder layer (Supplementary Fig. 9) was extracted and weighted by its gradient.
 These were accumulated to a single attention across all the encoder layers.
 The different heads were averaged, and a discard ratio of $0.9$ was applied, as suggested in the original technique, simplifying visualization and analysis.

-To study the circadian component of DeepHHF, the attention density across all HF and non-HF recordings in the test set was analyzed.
 Unsupervised learning was employed to evaluate the characteristics of beats identified by DeepHHF.
 Time intervals with high DeepHHF attention were identified for all test set recordings classified as HF.
 For each of these intervals, a 10-second segment was retained, and R-peaks were detected using the jqrs peak detector~\cite{Gendelman2021PhysioZooConduction, behar_physiozoo_2023}.
 Beats were then segmented with 50 samples on either side of the R-peak, resulting in beat lengths of $0.78 ms$.
 K-means clustering was then applied to the segmented beats and silhouette analysis was used to determine the optimal number of clusters.
 Only clusters with a minimum of 30 beats were retained.
 Finally, t-SNE was employed for visualization.
 The K-means, silhouette and t-SNE algorithms were applied using scikit-learn~\cite{Pedregosa2011Scikit-learn:Python} version 1.3.0.